 Size and Family

-- Listed as a Section 41 species of principal importance under the NERC act in England
+- Section 41 species of principal importance under the NERC act in England

-- Listed as a Section 42 species of principal importance under the NERC act in Wales
+- Section 42 species of principal importance under the NERC act in Wales

 - UK BAP status: Priority Species